100% Meet Need Colleges

 FAFSA and financial aid packages at schools that you’re accepted to will give you the final amount you are expected to contribute (see sample award letter here)

 Sometimes, the amount that the federal government expects you can pay is different than the reality.
 Students will an EFC gap can make it up through scholarships.
-This is why, when you are applying to scholarships, you should keep your EFC in mind.
+This is why, when you are applying for scholarships, you should keep your EFC in mind.

 The FAFSA (Free Application for Federal Student Aid) is required to apply for federal student aid like grants, work study, and certain types of loans.
 It is the first step to getting money for college.